chandrasekhar-yammani/data-analytics-portfolio/term-deposit-classification/README.md

 **Dataset:** 40,966 telemarketing records, 29 variables

 ## Problem

+**Business problem: Which customers should a bank prioritise in future term-deposit campaigns to improve conversion and reduce wasted contact?**
 Predict whether a bank customer will subscribe to a term deposit following a telemarketing campaign, and identify the strongest drivers of a positive response.

+**Capabilities demonstrated:** Customer analytics · Odds-ratio interpretation · Campaign targeting insight

 ## Approach
 1. Feature engineering on campaign, behavioural, product-holding and macroeconomic variables.